PokemonGoMap/RocketMap/docs/extras/commandline.md

                             POGOMAP_ACCOUNTCSV]
       -bh, --beehive        Use beehive configuration for multiple accounts, one account per hex.
-Make sure to keep -st under 5, and -w under the totalamount of accounts available. [env var:
+Make sure to keep -st under 5, and -w under the total amount of accounts available. [env var:
                             POGOMAP_BEEHIVE]
       -wph WORKERS_PER_HIVE, --workers-per-hive WORKERS_PER_HIVE
                             Only referenced when using --beehive.
 Sets number of